Why Are Orange Cats So Dumb? Definitely A Myth

 Are Orange Cats Intelligent?

 Most people have observed that orange cats possess average IQ, but not a superior one.
 Since several cat breeds can have orange coats, it’ll be difficult to estimate whether all of them are intelligent or not.
-It’s crucial to keep in mind that cats are unique creatures having different characteristics and intellects that can’t be associated with their coat colour.

 Also Read: Why Are Cats So Stupid?
 Facts You Should Know